Database Compatibility for Oracle Developers Reference v14

-Database Compatibility for Oracle means that an application runs in an Oracle environment as well as in the EDB Postgres Advanced Server (Advanced Server) environment with minimal or no changes to the application code.
+Database compatibility for Oracle means that an application runs in an Oracle environment as well as in the EDB Postgres Advanced Server (EDB Postgres Advanced Server) environment with minimal or no changes to the application code.

-This guide provides reference material about the compatible data types supported by Advanced Server.
+This guide provides reference material about the compatible data types supported by EDB Postgres Advanced Server.
 Reference information about:

 - Compatible SQL Language syntax is provided in the Database Compatibility for Oracle Developers SQL Guide.

-- Compatible Catalog Views is provided in the Database Compatibility for Oracle Developers Catalog View Guide.
+- Compatible Catalog Views is provided in the Database Compatibility for Oracle Developers Catalog Views Guide.

 - Data types to define the application’s database tables that are compatible with Oracle databases

 - SQL statements that are compatible with Oracle SQL